oracle-livelabs/oic/oic-gen3/experiential/erpcloud-business-event/run-demo/run-demo.md

     ![Completed integration flow](images/completed-integration-flow.png)

-4. You can observe **Activity Stream** on the right side of the screen.
+4. You can view the **Activity Stream** on the right side of the screen.

-5. Click on the different **Message** links to review the flow of request and response messages.
+5. Click the different **Message** links to review the request and response message flow.

-6. Click **Go back** to go back to the instances.
+6. Click **Go back** to return to the instances.

-## Task 4: Verify PO record in ADW Table
+## Task 4: Verify the PO Record in the ADW Table

-Follow these steps to view the PO record in the designated DB table.
+Follow these steps to view the PO record in the designated database table.

 1. If you are not already logged in to Oracle Cloud Console, log in and select **Autonomous Data Warehouse** from the navigation menu.